nilsherzig/helix-markdown-preview/README.md

 ## Things I would like to change / implement

+- Custom kanban renderer / parser
+  - run parser as marked extension in client side js
+  - using a code block (?)
+  - Somehow add kanban auto formatting to helix (pipe to external script?)
+- Option to not include files into binary during development for js / html / css reloads without go recompile / server restart
 - Automatically start when helix opens a markdown file
 - recursive folder monitoring
   - implement my own and add a file watcher for every `*.md` file